 “Flow is the mental state of operation in which a person performing an activity is fully immersed in a feeling of energized focus, full involvement, and enjoyment in the process of the activity.”(From Wikipedia: Flow))

 What was more impressive, though, was that even though unconsciously, I was using the same principles in my day to day work and activities!!!
 For example when I was learning how to drive a car, every stimulus should be processed in order to execute.
 Now, that I’m in a state of unconscious competence! (according the Four stages of competence model) for that skill (driving), a major part of driving a car for me (and for most drivers) operates in a flow-like state.

 My mode of work is the result of a “hybrid” model of organization, time management, and productivity, that shared common features with various schemes (Covey’s Time Management, Pomodoro Technique, Getting Things Done – GTD, Prioritization, and other).

 In this area, in the productivity area in particular, I find more and more myself, to implement these 2 basic principles (in accordance and support with the methodological/practical framework I use for my doing my work!).

 Specifically, all the time it seems to me, that I employ the principles of:

 - uninterrupted movement: the basic principle says that, for example in Kendo, you shouldn’t stop your movement towards your opponent, exactly as a wave doesn’t have interruptions in its flow.
-In productivity terms, it means that you should observe, monitor and follow your physical rhythm of work, in order to enter in a state of Flow) or, as in martial arts stated, in state of Mushin, in which you can achieve a higher productivity and satisfaction from your work or activities you perform!
+In productivity terms, it means that you should observe, monitor and follow your physical rhythm of work, in order to enter the state of Flow or, as in martial arts has been expressed, in the state of Mushin, in which you can achieve a higher productivity and satisfaction from your work or activities you perform!